An internationally renowned and popular alpine crossing between Fiordland and Lake Wakatipu.

-Harris Saddle Shelter - Mackenzie Hut: 2½ hr
+Harris Saddle Shelter to Mackenzie Hut

 As the gaping expanse of the Hollyford valley opens out to left and right, the track crosses over into Fiordland National Park.
-1 000m below, the Hollyford River may be made out winding along the floor of its long north-south valley, with views out to the Tasman Sea in clear weather.
+1000m below, the Hollyford River may be made out winding along the floor of its long north-south valley, with views out to the Tasman Sea in clear weather.
 The remainder of the track is dominated by this glacial feature.
 Clouds enshroud the beautiful forms of the mountains opposite more often than not, and the track is exposed to winds blowing along the valley, subject to heavy rain and low visibility.
 Despite the road winding along the valley floor, this is an isolated and dangerous area.
 Kea inhabit this environment and may be heard cackling overhead as they whirl on the updrafts.

 Losing altitude as it sidles along the Hollyford Face, the track meets the Deadman's Track and levels off.
 This side track is marked by poles dropping directly down the steep mountainside to the tree-line.
 This route to the Hollyford Road is steep, dangerous, and slow going.

 There is little to indicate the existence of this side trail, but if you look around by the lake edge beyond the warden's hut you will find a series of orange markers entering the bush.
-The rough sidle next to the water's edge is often little more than the trail of markers, with frequent stops to struggle (if you are carrying a full pack) up and down awkward drops.
+The very rough sidle next to the water's edge is often little more than the trail of markers, with frequent stops to struggle (if you are carrying a full pack) up and down awkward drops.
 At a bend in the lake the track crosses a flat promontory, on an easy and pleasant forest path.
 Hopping over a little creek and passing a massive rock split by a long vertical crack (worth looking into!), the track runs out abruptly at the water's edge.
 A few minutes wading along the lake edge will bring you to the sandy shore of the head of the lake.
 The wade is typically over waist-deep, but the rocks and grasses are slippery and total immersion is a distinct possibility.
 The reward for these efforts is a small grassy space suitable for private and free camping, a valuable luxury on the Routeburn Track.
 It is, however, a long way back to the hut toilet.

 Winds blowing in from the Hollyford Valley are funneled along the lake, and blast the exposed flats.
 Also, the lake will rise substantially during heavy rain.
 If the weather forecasts are poor, you would be ill-advised to camp here.

-Mackenzie Hut - Howden Hut: 3-4 hr
+Mackenzie Hut to Howden Hut

 The Greenstone Track begins here, leading south past Lake Howden along the line of the Livingstone Fault.
-It is 20 min walk along this track to a free camping area, and 45 min to the beginning of the Caples Track, making a worthwhile and easy side trip.
-Another track runs north from Howden Hut along Pass Creek, exiting after 1½ hours onto the Lower Hollyford Road.
+It is 20 minutes' walk along this track to a free camping area, and 45 min to the beginning of the Caples Track, making a worthwhile and easy side trip.
+Another track runs north from Howden Hut along Pass Creek, exiting after onto the Lower Hollyford Road.

-Howden Hut -- Key Summit Junction: ¼ hr
+Howden Hut to Key Summit Junction

 A short climb through mossy beech forest and past outcrops of limestone leads to the Key Summit side track.

-A 10 min track zigzags through subalpine vegetation onto Key Summit (918m).
+A 10 minute track zigzags through subalpine vegetation onto Key Summit (918m).
 From here there are excellent views north along the Hollyford Valley and southeast to the Greenstone valley, with McKellar Saddle and Jean Batten Peak visible.
 Views to the west are of snow-covered, glacier-carved mountains just a few kilometres away.
 The Milford Road winds through them hidden from view in the dark valleys.

 The Key Summit Walking Track is a 30 minute loop track that begins here and wanders past tarns, and over extensive sections of boardwalk.
 You can collect an information sheet from the stand and read its comments as they correspond to the numbered pegs along the track.

-Key Summit Junction - The Divide: 40 min
+Key Summit Junction to The Divide

 The track bends south to drop easily into the valley west of the Livingstone Range, occupied by the Hollyford Fault.
 It passes some steep falls, sidling through a mossy forest of fuchsia, ferns and beech before emerging at the Divide.